SEARCH

 Why do we garden?
 What is it about gardening that hooks people in and keeps them at it for life?

 On the surface, gardening is about making something beautiful or useful with nature, but there is much more to it.
-And, it’s the ‘more to it’ that I loathe to put into words because it always sounds so sappy and trite when it’s really quite pure and lovely.
+And it’s the ‘more to it’ that I loathe to put into words because it always sounds so sappy and trite when it’s really quite pure and lovely.

 There is nothing quite like gardening.
 We work with nature to create something unique.
 In the process of planting seeds, caring for plants, adapting to seasons and weather, and the physical work, we find something greater within us.
 Gardening calms.
 Encourages.
 Uplifts.
 Invigorates.
 Oh dear, we’re getting sappy already.

-And, ironically, the more muddied and exhausted we might be after a long day working outside, the better off we are.
+Ironically, the more muddied and exhausted we might be after a long day working outside, the better off we are.
 Granted, a warm shower, a good bar of soap, and dinner on the table makes that day perfect, but the real transformation comes from the inner work has all taken place while toiling and daydreaming amongst the plants and wild things.

 “The more I garden the less I know, but the more pleasure I get from it.”